 The Helmeted Hornbill is unique in having a solid bill casque which can be carved and is frequently referred to as “hornbill ivory”.
 Despite being fully protected in their range States in Southeast Asia, numbers are increasingly being trafficked mainly to China, with Lao PDR acting as a transit point for hornbill ivory being sold in Lao PDR’s border towns with China

-Range States failed to address levels of poaching and wildlife trafficking of Helmeted Hornbills, now's the time to make up for past mistakesKanitha Krishnasamy, Acting Director – Southeast Asia
+Range States failed to address levels of poaching and wildlife trafficking of Helmeted Hornbills, now's the time to make up for past mistakesKanitha Krishnasamy, Director – Southeast Asia

 international trade in Helmeted Hornbills and their products is banned under CITES